CDiala/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. Script to display the number of lines that contain the pattern “bin” in the file /etc/passwd.
 16. Script to display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17. Script to display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+18. Script to display all lines of the file /etc/ssh/sshd_config starting with a letter.
+19. Script to replace all characters A and c from input to Z and e respectively.